-Florio’s renewed decent to despair relates to his encounter with the knight Fileno, who arrived at the court of Marmorina unaware of the love of Florio and Biancifiore.
+Florio’s renewed decent into despair is caused by his encounter with the knight Fileno, who arrived at the court of Marmorina unaware of the love of Florio and Biancifiore.
 Fileno fell deeply in love with Biancifiore and tried in various ways to seduce her.
 Biancifiore, however, remained steadfastly loyal to Florio, thus corroborating the Duke’s claim that not all women are fickle.
-Nonetheless, the Queen maliciously convinced Biancifiore to give Fileno her veil to carry with him during a public joust, a fact that will bring the problem of interpretation to a head and will have dire consequences for all those involved.
+Nonetheless, the Queen maliciously convinced Biancifiore to give Fileno her veil to carry with him during a public joust, a manipulative move that will bring the problem of interpretation to a head and will have dire consequences for all those involved.

 Not long after the joust, Fileno meets Florio in Montoro.
 He reveals to Florio his own love for Biancifiore and states that he is certain that Biancifiore loves him back.
 Florio inquires about the source of this certainty, and Fileno brings forth three proofs: “La prima si è il timido sguardare con focosi sospiri… appresso… Le ricevute gioie… La terza cosa… si è l’allegrezza della quale io veggo il bel viso ripieno d’ogni felice caso che m’avvenga” (3.17.8) [“The first is her timid glance and burning sighs… next, the favors I have received… And the third thing… is the joy that I see filling her lovely face at every good fortune that comes to me” (p.
 156)].
 Florio is not satisfied with these proofs, and inquires further about the “ricevute gioie” Fileno had referred to.
 Fileno tells him about the veil he received from Biancifiore, describing it as a “manifesto segnale” (3.17.13) [“a most clear sign” (p.
 157)].
-Hearing about the veil, Florio becomes greatly troubled and seems to accept her gesture as a conclusive proof of Biancifiore’s love for Fileno.
-Just like Fileno, Florio assumes incorrectly and emerges at this point as a bad reader, failing to dig beneath the surface of the matter and exacerbating thereby his own heartache.
+Hearing about the veil, Florio becomes greatly troubled and seems to accept this gesture as a conclusive proof of Biancifiore’s love for Fileno.
+Just like Fileno, Florio judges incorrectly and emerges at this point as a bad reader because he failed to dig beneath the surface of the matter.
+This mistake, of course, exacerbates his own heartache.

-At the height of his despair, Florio sees Biancifiore in a dream sent to him by Venus, in which Biancifiore appears to reassure him that she is loyal (3.19.13).
+At the height of his despair, Florio sees Biancifiore in a dream sent to him by Venus, in which Biancifiore reassures him that she is loyal (3.19.13).
 When he wakes up, Florio decides to inquire further into the truth of the matter by writing Biancifiore a sorrowful letter; he mentions the veil she gave Fileno and beseeches her to continue to love him (3.20.17-32).
-In her written response, which itself is a type of consolation, Biancifiore assures Florio that she loves him no less than he loves her, and reproaches him for believing that she might have been unfaithful to him.
+In her written response, which itself is a type of consolation, Biancifiore assures Florio that she loves him no less than he loves her and reproaches him for believing that she might have been unfaithful to him.
 She is especially critical of his failure as a reader and interpreter of the signs of love: “Né è però da credere che in un velo o in altro gioiello si richiuda perfetto amore: solamente il cuore serva quello” (3.22.19) [“Nor is it moreover to be believed that a veil or some other favor can contain perfect love; for only the heart can do that” (p.
 172)].
-No piece of clothing, Biancifiore states, can serve as a sure proof of love; only the heart is a true sign of perfect love, according to her, blaming Florio for failing to recognize this simple fact.
+No piece of clothing, Biancifiore states, can serve as a sure proof of love; only the heart is a true sign of perfect love, criticizing Florio for failing to recognize this simple fact.